ThayaCheva/ThayaCheva/README.md

 ============================================================================================================================================
 **`Designer & Developer`**

 I'm a Computer Science graduate from the University of Melbourne.
-I have a strong passion for Graphic Design and Front-End Development.
-I've also developed various software projects, ranging from games to websites.
-Check out my projects, and feel free to get in touch!
+I really enjoy working on Front-End design and development but I also like to branch out and learn new things as well.
+I've worked on all sorts of projects, from video games to websites.
+Check 'em out, and feel free to get in touch!

 *   🖥️  See my portfolio here!
 [Thaya's Portfolio](https://thayacheva.github.io/)
 *   ✉️  You can contact me at [thayajjj@gmail.com](mailto:thayajjj@gmail.com)